Dashboard

 Advertising campaigns

-As mentioned earlier, Facebook and Instagram are both owned by Meta (formally known as Facebook).
+As mentioned earlier, Facebook and Instagram are both owned by Meta (formerly known as Facebook).
 This means that you have the ability to run a single paid advertising campaign in one place that can run across both platforms.

 In conclusion